 The advantage of arriving with a bicycle is that it gives the opportunity to explore the area straight away.
-Considering that we are at the Danube Bend, there are plenty to discover: the well-cared for park forests, wildlife reserves, as well as many tour routes near Szentendre provide a number of opportunities to come face to face with mother nature.
+Considering that we are at the Danube Bend, there is plenty to discover: the well-cared-for park forests, wildlife reserves, as well as many tour routes near Szentendre provide a number of opportunities to come face to face with Mother Nature.

-One of the closests opportunities like this is the Lajos source and its area.
-The source comes from the Bölcső mountain, this is the largest source of water in the area.
-For the undecided, the not less than 8 hiking trails which meet right next to the source, can be a form of self-development training opportunity.
+One of the closest opportunities like this is the Lajos source and its area.
+The source comes from the Bölcső Mountain, the largest source of water in the area.
+For the undecided, the not less than 8 hiking trails, which meet right next to the source, can be a form of self-development training opportunity.

-Mother nature thought of the claustrophobic people as well: the Sikárosi-meadow is a huge, well maintained clear, where during spring we can forget about the world among millions of flowers.
+Mother Nature thought of the claustrophobic people as well: the Sikárosi-meadow is a huge, well-maintained clear field, where during spring we can forget about the world among millions of flowers.

 Urban-oriented people can find their trails in the city of Szentendre.
 A walk down the Danube Promenade isn’t only evident for locals.

-From spring to autumn coupled and tourists with teleobjective looks walk along the river at the shore of the Danube.
-Leaving the shore we can get something more calorie-packed next to the soul-meal at restaurants and cafes along the promenade.
+From spring to autumn, couples and tourists with teleobjective looks walk along the river at the shore of the Danube.
+Leaving the shore, we can get something more calorie-packed next to the soul-meal at restaurants and cafes along the promenade.

 Besides the gifts of nature, the citizens of the city added to Szentendre’s charm over the years as well.

-Their houses, cobblestone streets, narrow alleys, churches are all carrying the southern, mediterranian characteristics, which gives the city a very unique atmosphere.
+Their houses, cobblestone streets, narrow alleys, churches are all carrying the southern, Mediterraneancharacteristics, which give the city a very unique atmosphere

 Thanks to the settlers keeping their beliefs, this when one church town became a city with seven towers by the end of the 18th century.
 Every community built their own churches, only from wood at first, later replacing them by stone churches.